cdec/cdec.github.com/guide/tutorial.md

 title: cdec system building tutorial
 ---

-This tutorial will guide you through the process of creating a Spanish-English statistical machine translation system with `cdec`.
+This tutorial will guide you through the process of creating a Spanish-English [hierarchical phrase-based translation system](/concepts/hiero.html) with `cdec`.
 To complete this tutorial successfully, you will need:

  - About 1 hour of time
  - A Linux or MacOS X system with at least 2GB RAM